 - Incomplete applications will not be considered by the committee.

-- Students will be notified by the AST Business Office once the AST Bursary Committee determines financial awards.
+- Students will be notified once the AST Bursary Committee determines financial awards.

 - Bursary awards are credited to student accounts and are used to offset tuition and any monies owing to the university.